Photograph courtesy of Roger Gibbons – Gloucestershire CCC Trustee

 Ernest was 24 years old, a Clerk – Chocolate Manufacturer.
 He was married and Head of the Household.

 In 1910, at Stapleton Road Chapel, Bristol, Ernest married Florence Annie Stevens, born 1885, Bristol.
 They had 3 children:

 Eileen Mary Stevens Alderwick, born November 1910, Bristol.

 Trevor Ewart Stevens Alderwick, born February 1914, Ipswich.

 Noreen Nancy Stevens Alderwick, born June 1915, Ipswich.

 Soldiers’ Effects to Mrs. Florence Annie Alderwick – widow.

 Ernest was an English cricketer who played as a right-handed batsman for Gloucestershire in 1908.
 Ernest made his debut as a lower-order batsman against Worcestershire, against whom he scored just seven runs in two innings, while his team went down to a 225-run defeat.
 He played in the next game, three days after his first and against Northamptonshire but he scored a duck in his only innings before the match was abandoned for a draw.
 In 1914, he played a couple of Minor Counties games as an opening batsman for Suffolk.

-Ernest is also remembered on St. John the Baptist church Ipswich.
+Ernest is also remembered on the war memorial at St. John the Baptist Church Ipswich.